 With the compromised platelets, your dog’s body will lower the formation of blood clots.
 Note that platelets help the body form blood clots in the event of an injury.

 Besides altering the platelet function, the anti-inflammatory properties of DHA and EPA also affect wound healing abilities in dogs.
 In this case, a wound on your dog’s body may take time to heal since excess Omega-3 fatty acids prevent white blood cells to reach the injured part.
 White blood cells help control threats from abnormalities such as infections and cancerous cells.

 These Are Some Benefits Of Giving Your Dog Fish Oil

 You should always supplement your dog’s food with quality Omega-3 fatty acids.
-Consider getting high-quality fish oil supplements from a reputable brand.
+Consider getting high-quality fish oil and dog joint supplements from a reputable brand.
 With the right dosage of fish oil, the pet can experience many benefits.
 They are as follows:

 Inflammation is crucial in the development of diseases such as heart disease, brain disease, kidney disease, and arthritis.
 Including Omega 3 fatty acids in your pet’s diet can help reduce inflammation and autoimmune responses effectively.

 Fatty acids also boost blood circulation in different body organs.
 Before administering them, you should consult with your veterinarian to minimize the chances of your pet developing allergies and other side effects.